brettdh/libcmm/README.txt

 label-up callback.
 This is useful when recovering from an error in a non-deferrable function - cmm_read, for example.

-Thunks may be cancelled (though this is as yet untested) with the cmm_thunk_cancel function.
-It flags all thunks matching the handler function pointer as cancelled and, optionally, invokes the deleter function on their stored arguments.  cmm_thunk_cancel is currently ineffective if called from within a thunk being executed by the signal handler; this is just a bug, rather than a hard requirement of the API.
+Thunks may be cancelled with the cmm_thunk_cancel function.
+It flags all thunks matching the handler function pointer as cancelled and, optionally, invokes the deleter function on their stored arguments.

 Describing label preferences:
 [Could be done manually or by the connection scout]